davidjerleke/embla-carousel/packages/embla-carousel-docs/src/content/pages/api/options.md

 ### slidesToScroll

-Type: <BrandPrimaryText>`number`</BrandPrimaryText>
+Type: <BrandPrimaryText>`string | number`</BrandPrimaryText>
 Default: <BrandSecondaryText>`1`</BrandSecondaryText>

 Group slides together.
-Drag interactions, dot navigation, and previous/next buttons are mapped to group slides into the given number.
+Drag interactions, dot navigation, and previous/next buttons are mapped to group slides into the given number, which has to be an integer.
+Set it to `auto` if you want Embla to group slides automatically.

 ### draggable